Concern

 9 board-certified physicians across 4 locations

-This article draws from 7 sources, including peer-reviewed research.
+This article draws on 7 sources, including peer-reviewed research.

 - Diastasis Recti Abdominis During Pregnancy and 12 Months After Childbirth – Prevalence, Risk Factors, and Lumbopelvic Pain (British Journal of Sports Medicine, 2016)